WLCG-AuthZ-WG/common-jwt-profile/profile.md

 provides a notion of token valid lifetime.
-As a pragmatic guard against minor clock skews, the **nbf** claim can be slightly backdated w.r.t. the actual time of issuance recorded in the **iat** claim, to allow freshly minted tokens to be used immediately at services whose clocks skews lie within an acceptable range ([RFC 7519 section 4.1.5](https://www.rfc-editor.org/rfc/rfc7519.html#section-4.1.5)).
+As a pragmatic guard against minor clock skews, the **nbf** claim can be slightly backdated w.r.t. the actual time of issuance recorded in the **iat** claim, to allow freshly minted tokens to be used immediately at services whose clock skews lie within an acceptable range ([RFC 7519 section 4.1.5](https://www.rfc-editor.org/rfc/rfc7519.html#section-4.1.5)).
 That range would in practice be limited to a few minutes at most, with a default